beshu-tech/readonlyrest-docs/kibana.md

 According to what edition of ReadonlyREST you want to install, from your Kibana installation, launch one of the commands:

+Please note that this will always download the latest version of Kibana plugin available for the current supported Elasticsearch version.

 ```bash
 # ReadonlyREST Free edition
 $ bin/kibana-plugin install "https://api.beshu.tech/download/kbn?edition=kbn_free&email=<your_email_address>"